 Token-based Authentication: Select this check box to allow Hevo to access your data.

-In the confirmation page that is displayed, from the Consumer key/secret section, copy the consumer key and secret and save them in a secure location like any other password.
+In the confirmation page that is displayed, from the Consumer key/secret section, copy the consumer key and secret and save them securely like any other password.

 Step 3: Create a role for Hevo and configure permissions

 We recommend that you create a Hevo-specific role and user so that it is easier to assign and manage the permissions required for Hevo to replicate your data.

 In the NetSuite global search bar, enter page: new role, and click Page: New Role.

 In the Role page, enter a name for the role in the Name field.
 For example, HevoRole.

 In the Authentication section, select the WEB SERVICES ONLY ROLE check box.

 In the Role page, under the Permissions section, click on each tab, add the permissions for the role, and click Add.
 Read Hevo Role Permissions to know about the permissions required for Hevo to access data.